Mandemikc/Unofficial-XDI.dll-for-1.11.240/README.md

 ### Vortex

 The DLL can also be installed as an override after the official XDI mod.

+After replacing xdi.dll file, purge then deploy mods.
+You should recieve a notification in Vortex that there are two versions of xdi.dll.
+Use the newest file.

 If Vortex reports a file conflict, configure this compatibility build to load **after XDI** so that its `XDI.dll` wins the conflict.